Octorara Area School District: History

+The name "Octorara Area Schools" was officially selected at the May 4, 1953 meeting of the Board.

+"Octorara" is a name that is Native American in origin and it is given to the two major streams that drain the area.
+Legend reports that the name refers to either "flowing waters" or to "the sun".
+The unique design of the proscenium arch above the high school stage is attributed to the architect's interpretation of the rising sun.

+Octorara is a semi-rural community whose boundaries encompass parts of southwestern Chester County and southeastern Lancaster County.
+Within the school district can be found some of the richest agricultural land in the United States.

 Academic achievement

 Graduation rate

 Effective with the 2009–2010 school year, the Pennsylvania Department of Education (PDE) began implementation of a new methodology to calculate graduation rates for all public high schools, comprehensive Career and Technical Centers (CTCs) and charter schools that graduate students from 12th grade.
 Octorara Area School District's 2013-2-14 graduation rate was 91.88%, compared to the state average of 85.45%.

-PSSA results

-The Pennsylvania System of School Assessment, also known as PSSA, measures how well students have achieved in reading, mathematics, science and writing according to Pennsylvania's academic standards.
-By using these standards, educators, parents and administrators can evaluate their students' strengths and weaknesses to increase students' achievement scores.